partnerhero/Programming-101/Module_9/module 9.5.md

 Notice how the `.then` statement handles whatever gets resolved, whereas `.catch` handles whatever was rejected.

-To apply this in practice, let's declare a function that waits until a for loop is finished iterating before resolving:
+To apply this in practice, let's declare a function that returns a promise (IOW, a _nested_ promise).
+That promise waits until a for loop is finished iterating before resolving:
 ```
 const myAsyncFunction = () => {
     return new Promise((resolve, reject) => {